Serbian Patriarchate of Peć: Vacancy Period

 In the second half of the 15th century, the Ottoman Empire gradually conquered all Serbian lands, starting with the Serbian Despotate in 1459, followed by the conquest of the Bosnian Kingdom in 1463, Herzegovina in 1482, and Zeta in 1496.
-All eparchies of the Serbian Patriarchate were devastated during Turkish raids, and many monasteries and churches were plundered and destroyed.
+All eparchies of the Serbian Patriarchate were devastated during Ottoman raids, and many monasteries and churches were plundered and destroyed.
 Because of that, the period was remembered as "The Great Desolation" (ser. великое запустение).
-Although some Christian Serbs converted to Islam after the Turkish conquest, the vast majority continued their adherence to the Serbian Orthodox Church.
+Although some Christian Serbs converted to Islam after the Ottoman conquest, the vast majority continued their adherence to the Eastern Orthodoxy.
 On the other hand, the structure of the Serbian Patriarchate was deeply disrupted.
 After the death of Patriarch Arsenije II in 1463, the question of succession was opened.
-Since sources are silent, historians concluded that the period of vacancy was prolonged, resulting in de facto abolition of the Patriarchal office.
+Since sources are silent, historians concluded that the period of vacancy was prolonged, resulting in de facto abolition of the patriarchal office.

-In the same time, the jurisdiction of the Archbishopric of Ohrid continued to expand towards northern Serbian eparchies until it took over the entire territory of the Serbian Patriarchate.
-The process of falling under the rule of the Ohrid Church unfolded at the same pace as the Serbian lands were coming under Turkish rule.
-Where there was no Turkish authority, the archbishops of Ohrid could not extend their jurisdiction.
+At the same time, the jurisdiction of the Archbishopric of Ohrid continued to expand towards northern Serbian eparchies until it took over the entire territory of the Serbian Patriarchate.
+The process of falling under the rule of the Archbishopric of Ohrid unfolded at the same pace as the Serbian lands were coming under Ottoman rule.
+Where there was no Ottoman authority, the archbishops of Ohrid could not extend their jurisdiction.
 There are several instances that point to the quite independent activity of certain Serbian bishops, who are mentioned without any indication that they were subject to the Archbishop of Ohrid.
-This applies, above all, to the Metropolitan of Zeta (until 1496), then to the Metropolitan of Herzegovina, who resided in the Mileševa Monastery (until 1482), and to the Metropolitan of Belgrade, who was under Hungarian rule (until 1526).
-The newly arisen situation, in which the jurisdiction of the former Serbian Church was now under the Ohrid Church, was unacceptable to the Serbian church leaders, who wished to restore the previous ecclesiastical order.
-Shortly after the Turkish conquest of Belgrade in 1521 and victory in the Battle of Mohacs in 1526, Serbian Metropolitan Pavle of Smederevo made a series of attempts to restore the Serbian Patriarchate, and for a short time managed to seize the throne of Peć, proclaiming himself to be the new Archbishop of Peć and Serbian Patriarch, but his movement was crushed by joint forces of the Archbishopric of Ohrid and the Patriarchate of Constantinople, and after 1541 he went into exile.
+This applies, above all, to the Metropolitan of Zeta (until 1496), then to the Metropolitan of Herzegovina, who resided at the Mileševa Monastery (until 1482), and to the Metropolitan of Belgrade, who was under Hungarian rule until 1526.
+The newly arisen situation, in which the jurisdiction of the former Serbian Church was now under the Archbishopric of Ohrid, was unacceptable to the Serbian church leaders, who wanted to restore the previous ecclesiastical order.
+Shortly after the Pttoman conquest of Belgrade in 1521 and victory in the Battle of Mohacs in 1526, Serbian Metropolitan Pavle of Smederevo made a series of attempts to restore the Serbian Patriarchate, and for a short time managed to seize the throne of Peć, proclaiming himself to be the new Archbishop of Peć and Serbian Patriarch, but his movement was crushed by joint forces of the Archbishopric of Ohrid and the Ecumenical Patriarchate of Constantinople, and after 1541 he went into exile.
 In spite of that, Serbian Church leaders continued to hope for a new chance to renew their old Patriarchate.